G-Core/product-documentation/documentation/cloud/ai-Infrustructure/about-our-ai-infrastructure.md

 - **vIPU controller** (virtual Intelligence Processing Unit) is a service which configures M2000/Bow-2000 servers of your AI infrastructure to form a cluster.
 It's involved while the cluster is being created and while you’re changing its configuration (e.g. resizing partitions).
 You have access to vIPU controller via API and can rebuild the cluster if needed.

-For datasets storage, you can use Poplar server disk space, external S3 storage, or <a href="https://gcore.com/storage" target="_blank">our S3 storage</a>.
+For datasets storage, you can use Poplar server disk space, external S3 storage, or <a href="https://gcore.com/storage" target="_blank">Gcore Object Storage</a>.

 <img src="https://assets.gcore.pro/docs/cloud/ai-Infrustructure/about-our-ai-infrastructure/image__10_.png" alt="AI Infrastructure scheme" width="80%">